FIFA Superstars

 FIFA Superstars was a football managing game developed by Playfish and Electronic Arts.
-It was available for play via Facebook.
-A mobile application was available for iOS.
+It was released for play via Facebook in 2010, with a mobile version for iOS releasing the following year.
 In the game, users take the role of a football manager, managing a team by purchasing players, hiring a coach, upgrading the stadium and keeping the club fit in practice.
 FIFA Superstars is the first social gaming entry point for the FIFA franchise.
 FIFA Superstars became unavailable starting 31 March 2013.

 Features

 The user starts with 15,000 coins, eleven bronze players and one silver player.